Archx0Mas/Archx0Mas.github.io/_posts/investingAt25.md

   - Franko Janku
 ---

-## What is penetration testing and what is the difference with the red team?
+## What is penetration testing and what is the difference with the red team